ZachWunder/Ascendit/README.md

-# NodeCryptoBot
+# Ascendit

-NodeJS implementation of a cryptocurrency trading bot.
+NodeJS implementation of a bullish cryptocurrency trading bot.

 ## Setup: